githubneeraja/GenAI-SOC-Automation/README.md

 reports/incident_report.md → Example report

-Optional: To generate reports locally (if you trust your environment):

-cd C:\Users\Neeraja\Desktop\GenAI-SOC-Automation
-python scripts/genai_alert_triage.py

-⚠️ Running the script is safe in your own environment, but you don’t need it to explore or understand the project.
+ Running the script is safe in your own environment, but you don’t need it to explore or understand the project.

-✅ Key Features
+ Key Features

 Automates SOC alert triage